akshayjadhav21/DevOps_Assignment/README.md

 ### Que1.
 Docker
 **Ans**:

-•	Firstly, as per the requirement I have pulled the Docker Image for SQL Server Developer Edition.
+- Firstly, as per the requirement I have pulled the Docker Image for SQL Server Developer Edition.
-•	I have created the container by using the pulled image named as "sqlserver”
+- I have created the container by using the pulled image named as "sqlserver”
-•	After container creation, I have checked whether the docker container has created properly or not.
+- After container creation, I have checked whether the docker container has created properly or not.
-•	I have entered inside the newly created docker container.
+- I have entered inside the newly created docker container.
-•	From the container I have connected to SQL command using sqlcmd with the required credentials.
+- From the container I have connected to SQL command using sqlcmd with the required credentials.
-•	Moreover, I have created the database named “testDB”, table “Test” and inserted a record into the table as per the requirement.
+- Moreover, I have created the database named “testDB”, table “Test” and inserted a record into the table as per the requirement.

-The things I tried to implement a lot are as below,
+**The things I tried to implement a lot are as below**,
 - I tried to create DBScripts folder and tried to keep all my sql files into it to run, but I got confused about the directories while dealing with overall docker concept.
 -	I have tried to implement the Dockerfile to process all things at a time such as pulling an SQL image, create a container using an image, expose SQL port outside the host image, but I was confused about how to fetch DBScripts folder and from which folder path.

+#### New things I learned:
+     - Extensive usage of docker concepts while testing the code
+     - How to increase the efficiency of Testing environment using